MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 Truncated ellipse method (TEM) for elliptical yield curve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the so-called truncated ellipse method the shear viscosity :math:`\eta` is capped to suppress any tensile stress:
+In the so-called truncated ellipse method, the shear viscosity :math:`\eta` is capped to suppress any tensile stress:

 .. math::
    :label: eq_etatem